akosfurton/akosfurton.github.io/_posts/2017-01-23-Stock-Clustering.md

 1. Randomly assign k nodes as medoids of k clusters
 2. Assign every other node to cluster of its closest medoid
-3. For each cluster: and for each node in cluster
+3. For each cluster and for each node in cluster

     a.
 Calculate sum of distance between node and all other nodes in cluster

     b.
 Set node with smallest sum of distance as new medoid
 4. Repeat steps 2-3